 Researchers at Boston Children’s Hospital have proposed gene therapy as a potential treatment method to inhibit processes that lead to heart failure.
 The researchers conducted the study on mouse models with Barth syndrome.

-A research to better understand Barth syndrome was conducted in 2014 by William Pu, MD and colleagues at Boston Children’s Hospital.
-Together, they created heart on chip models of Barth syndrome by using cardiac myocytes derived from patients with TAZ mutation.
+Research to better understand Barth syndrome was conducted in 2014 by William Pu, MD, and colleagues at Boston Children’s Hospital.
+Together, they created heart-on-chip models of Barth syndrome by using cardiac myocytes derived from patients with TAZ mutation.
 This led the researchers to discover the correlation between Barth syndrome and dysfunction.
-When the defective mutated TAZ myocytes was replaced by healthy TAZ gene myocytes, the cardiac dysfunction was spontaneously corrected.
+When the defective mutated TAZ myocytes were replaced by healthy TAZ gene myocytes, the cardiac dysfunction was spontaneously corrected.

 Mice models of Barth Syndrome

 The Beatson Institute for Cancer Research in the U.K has recently been successful in creating mouse models of Barth syndrome.
-Two categories of these mouse models were created, in the first category TAZ gene was deleted throughout the whole system whereas in the second category of mouse models ha TAZ gene deleted only from the cardiac myocytes.
+Two categories of these mouse models were created, in the first category, the TAZ gene was deleted throughout the whole system whereas in the second category of mouse models the TAZ gene was deleted only from the cardiac myocytes.

-Using gene therapy, the researchers replaced the TAZ gene by administering a gentically engineered virus subcutaneously or intravenously.
-Whole body TAZ deletion mice survived to an average life span of healthy mice.
+Using gene therapy, the researchers replaced the TAZ gene by administering a genetically engineered virus subcutaneously or intravenously.
+Whole-body TAZ deletion mice survived to an average life span of healthy mice.
 It successfully prevented cardiac dysfunction in all mice models.

 Sustaining the levels of gene-corrected cells

 Only when more than 70 percent of cardiac myocytes had taken up the modified TAZ gene, significant improvement was seen.

 “The problem is that neutralizing antibodies to the virus develop after the first dose,” said Pu.
 “Getting enough of the muscle cells corrected in humans may be a challenge.”